johatfie/config-server/README.md

 - Uses Github as the source for config files for all the microservices
 - Uses RabbitMQ to push configuration updates to the microservices with changed configuration
-- Logging is handled by an ElasticSearch Logstash Kibana (ELK) stack
+- Logging is handled by an ElasticSearch, Logstash, and Kibana (ELK) stack
 - Zipkin is used for visualizing user transactions across multiple services